Ipswich Road, Colchester: 20th – 21st century

 In December 2014, 24 World War II bombs weighing approximately 600 lbs in total were discovered at a recycling centre on the road.

 After the war, there were small private developments off Mersea Road, "west of Lexden Park, north of Colchester North railway station, between Ipswich Road and the railway, and north of East Hill".
 St. John's housing estate was built in the 1960s, and in 1979, the Kier Group began developing the 730 acre High Woods site to the west of the road.
 Around 4000 houses and a shopping centre were subsequently built in the vicinity.

 The toothpaste tube manufacturer Betts opened a factory at No. 505 Ipswich road in 1953.
 In 2008, the firm decided to close the factory and moved to smaller premises elsewhere in town.
 In 2014, Bellway Homes announced they would convert the former Ipswich Road factory into a housing estate named Avellana Place.
 Locals protested against the name, which is Spanish for hazelnut, saying a more appropriate name would be after the 1944 Lancaster Bomber crash.
-As a result Colchester Council agreed to name the seven roads in the estate after the seven members of the Lancaster crew, and the entry road to the estate is named Lancaster Approach, with a metal silhouette of a Lancaster as part of the road sign.
+The group of friends who established the memorial to the Lancaster crew approached Colchester Borough Council who kindly agreed to name the seven roads in the estate after the seven members of the Lancaster crew, and the entry road to the estate is named Lancaster Approach, with a metal silhouette of a Lancaster as part of the road sign.

 The road was part of the A12 when road numbers were first classified in 1922, and remained the main route to Ipswich for motor traffic until the Northern Colchester Bypass opened in 1974, which was extended towards Harwich in 1982.